MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 ### Manual authentication fields

 The following are all possible fields you'll see when configuring manual authentication.
-However depending on your choice for [service provider](#service-provider), some fields won't be present.
+However, depending on your choice for [service provider](#service-provider), some fields won't be present.

 #### Service provider

 The service provider you want to use for authentication.

-If you're using Azure AD as a provider, we recommend using the "Azure Active Directory" or "Azure Active Directory V2" for easier configuration.
+If you're using Azure AD as a provider, we recommend using "Azure Active Directory" or "Azure Active Directory V2" for easier configuration.

 For more information, see [OAuth generic providers](/azure/bot-service/bot-builder-concept-identity-providers?view=azure-bot-service-4.0&tabs=adv1%2Cga2&preserve-view=true) documentation.